maksim1744/rviewer/README.md

 + Pause and continue with space
 + Fit picture to screen size with `0`

+## Export frames
+Currently exporting animation is not supported.
+Available options are either export one/all frames as `svg`, or one/all frames as `png`, then you can make video from frames using [ffmpeg](https://www.ffmpeg.org/) or [OpenCV](https://theailearner.com/2018/10/15/creating-video-from-images-using-opencv-python/).
+You can configure some settings for convertion in file `settings.json` in the folder with `rviewer.exe` (it will be created on first attempt to create `png`).
+[Inkscape](https://inkscape.org/release) is used to convert `svg` to `png`, it's location is specified in settings file.
+Be aware that creating `svg` files is much faster than covertion to `png`, so you may want to use another tool.
+However, make sure that text renders correctly, mainly vertical alignment and font.
+This was the main reason for using Inkscape instead of rust libraries.

 ## Build
 Download cargo from [official website](https://doc.rust-lang.org/cargo/getting-started/installation.html), clone this repo and call `cd rviewer` and `cargo build --release`.
 All files in `target` repository can be deleted after build, except for `rviewer.exe`.
 If you use Linux, you may be interested in reading [requirements](https://github.com/linebender/druid#linux) for graphics library.